-- There is no eating or drinking allowed in the lab. - Cell phones and pagers MUST be turned off during all lab experiences. - Violations will lead to immediate removal of the student from the lab.
+- There is no eating or drinking allowed in the lab. - Cell phones MUST be on vibrate during all lab experiences. - Violations will lead to immediate removal of the student from the lab.

 All lab mannequins are to be treated as if they are live patients.
 Do not sit on the beds.
 The bed is considered the patient's private space.
 Students are only allowed in the patient beds when assuming the role of the patient.
 Please remove your shoes when doing so.